-Those who do take to the trail for fall outings will find that the Monon has been augmented over the last few months.
-Most notably, perhaps, a new bridge has opened over State Road 32 in Westfield – allowing for an easier connection to the recent extension to Sheridan – and Carmel added to the already impressive trail infrastructure in its Arts and Design District and Midtown.
+Those who do take to the trail for fall outings will find that the Monon has been augmented over the last few years.
+Most notably, perhaps, a bridge opened over State Road 32 in Westfield – allowing for an easier connection to the recent extension to Sheridan – and Carmel added to the already impressive trail infrastructure in its Arts and Design District and Midtown.

 How to Access the Monon Trail

-Turn onto the still-fresh-pavement trail that heads into the city of Westfield and you’ll find even more eateries, from the casual slices at Jan’s Village Pizza Westfield to the higher-end Italian cuisine at The Italian House on Park, and from the overloaded buns at Big Hoffa’s Smokehouse Bar-B-Que to the farm-to-table offerings at Rail Restaurant & Bar.
+Turn onto the trail that heads into the city of Westfield, and you’ll find even more eateries, from the casual slices at Jan’s Village Pizza Westfield to the higher-end Italian cuisine at The Italian House on Park.

 Farther south, Carmel’s been working hard to upgrade the Monon in its neck of the woods.
 Noting that his city can’t boast such natural amenities as mountains or oceans, Carmel Mayor Jim Brainard says the city has made the Monon Trail a chief attraction.
 “This is our beachfront property,” he says.

 And the city has made the most of its “beachfront.”
 In 2020, Carmel put the finishing touches on $23 million in improvements, including adding new pathways through the Arts and Design District and Midtown.
 The resulting 140-foot-wide “multi-modal boulevard” offers separate trails for pedestrians and cyclists, and also adds new artwork and other amenities.
 Along the trail, the city added water features and more seating options, too.
 The results have been an even better experience for those spending time in or passing through Carmel on the Monon.